DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

-_JCF, Apr-18-2022: These instructions are for early testers of Spack installations of the DUNE DAQ packages.
-For the regular daq-buildtools instructions, please go [here](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/)._

 # DUNE DAQ Buildtools

 `daq-buildtools` is the toolset to simplify the development of DUNE DAQ packages.
 It provides environment and building utilities for the DAQ Suite.